HL7/davinci-pas/fsh/ig-data/input/pagecontent/specification.md

 Notes:
 * the returned ClaimResponse SHALL include the current results for all submitted items, including any items changed or cancelled since the original authoriation request.
 (See [Changing authorization requests](#changing-authorization-requests) below.)
+* the returned ClaimResponse will be a subset if the request was for a subset of information
 * if the authorizationresponseid submitted is not the 'current' authorization response identifier (because subsequent additions/changes/cancellations have been made to the prior authorization request), the returned record SHALL be the 'current' authorization response - even though it no longer has the same identifier.
 I.e. If a search is for a 'replaced' prior authorization, the search result SHALL include the 'current' prior authorization response for the most recent replacing prior authorization request.